How to Start Seeds Indoors

 Frost Dates

 Your first and last frost dates define the length of your growing season.
 Keep in mind that they are calculated based on historical averages and are not always 100% accurate.
-Use them as a guideline when planning your garden but be mindful of the daily weather.
+Use them as a guideline when planning your garden but pay attention to the daily weather.

 To find your frost dates, enter your zip code on the Farmer’s Almanac website.